ojsrb/frc-apriltag-finder/README.md

 ## Current state
 Currently only identifies apriltags found, will display their positions on video feed and output their positions.
+It is also common that it simply does not find any tags, but I assure you it is running properly.

 ## Usage
 1. Clone the repo